 Focus Stacking is the layering / merging of many frames, with a slightly different focal point, on top of each other by using photo editing software.
-When photographing a subject from very close you get a very shallow dept of field.
-Parts of your subject are in a different focal plane – in other words parts of the subject are out of focus.
+When photographing a subject from very close you get a very shallow depth of field.
+Parts of your subject are in a different focal plane – parts of the subject are out of focus.

 Only a small area remains in focus.
 When you digitally combine the images together, you get a lot more areas that are in focus.
 You get what seems to be a wider DOF and a lot more details.
 The subject in the frames must look identical – any difference between the frames, no matter how minor it seems, could mess up everything.

-How is it possible to take so many clear shots if the subject is moving ?
+How is it possible to take so many sharp shots of a moving subject ?